TushariOS/MovieAppWithVIP/README.md

-# MovieAppWithVIP + VIP Architecture + Builder pattern + Dependency Injection.
+# VIP Architecture + Builder pattern + Dependency Injection.
 This project build with the help of VIP Architecture, Builder pattern and Dependency Injection.

 # Purpose
-_MovieAppWithVIP the repo to understand and learn VIP Architecture, Builder pattern and Dependency Injection.
+MovieAppWithVIP the repo to understand and learn VIP Architecture, Builder pattern and Dependency Injection.

 # Authors
 - Tushar Jaunjalkar